Rushadilly/Revival/posts/Revival #10.md

 His heart kicked in his chest.

-_She can’t know, can she?
-Did she hear me talking to myself?
-What did I say out loud?_
+_She can’t know, can she?_
+_Did she hear me talking to myself?_
+_What did I say out loud?_

 He froze — too long — before blurting out,

-> “W-what’s a human?”
+> “What’s a human?”

 ### 📖 Archives

-His ear twitched — she’d _just_ explained that.
+His ear twitched in realization — she’d **just** explained that.

 > “You don’t know?” she teased.
-> <br>“Well, lucky you — I work at the town archives.
+> <br>“Well, lucky you — I work at the town _archives_.
 We keep all sorts of dusty legends about them.
 Not that anyone’s allowed in but staff.”

 > “The archive?” he echoed.
 > <br>“There’s an archive here?”